Geology and Geophysics

 Areas of Interest

 The areas of interest listed below are active fields of research in the department.
-For each, a brief description and the required undergraduate preparation is listed.
+For each, a brief description and the required undergraduate preparation are listed.
 Students with backgrounds other than these may be accepted in a field if their records and recommendations are strong, but advancement to candidacy may be delayed.
 A complete statement of the courses and other work in each field necessary for the MS or to prepare for the PhD comprehensive examination will be given to the entering student.

 The department can provide further information on research opportunities and financial aid in each of the areas of interest.